-- (a) Before the statements of comprehensive income and statements of financial position of the Group and of the Company were made out, the Directors took reasonable steps: - to ascertain that proper action had been taken in relation to the writing off of bad debts and the making of provision for doubtful debts and satisfied themselves that there were no known bad debts to be written off and that adequate provision had been made for doubtful debts; and - (ii) to ensure that any current assets which were unlikely to be realised in the ordinary course of business including their value as shown in the accounting records of the Group and of the Company have been written down to an amount which they might be expected so to realise. - (b) At the date of this report, the Directors are not aware of any circumstances: - (i) which would necessitate the writing off bad debts or render the amount of the provision for doubtful debts inadequate to any substantial extent; - (ii) which would render the values attributed to current assets in the financial statements of the Group and of the Company misleading; - (iii) which have arisen which render adherence to the existing method of valuation of assets or liabilities of the Group and of the Company misleading or inappropriate; or - (iv) not otherwise dealt with in this report or financial statements which would render any amount stated in the financial statements misleading. - (c) At the date of this report, there does not exist: - (i) any charge on the assets of the Group and of the Company which has arisen since the end of the financial year which secures the liabilities of any other person; or - (ii) any contingent liability of the Group and of the Company which has arisen since the end of the financial year. - (d) In the opinion of the Directors: - no contingent or other liability has become enforceable, or is likely to become enforceable, within the period of twelve months after the end of the financial year, which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - the results of the operations of the Group and of the Company during the financial year have not been substantially affected by any item, transaction or event of a material and unusual nature; and - (iii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial year and the date of this report which is likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made. - (e) The total amount paid to or receivable by the auditors as remuneration for their services as auditors for the financial year from the Company and its subsidiaries are RM65,000 and RM122,000 respectively. - (f) There was no amount paid to or receivable by any third party in respect of the services provided to the Company or any of its subsidiaries by any Director or past Director of the Company.
+- (a) Before the statements of comprehensive income and statements of financial position of the Group and of the Company were made out, the Directors took reasonable steps: - (i) to ascertain that proper action had been taken in relation to the writing off of bad debts and the making of provision for doubtful debts and satisfied themselves that there were no known bad debts to be written off and that adequate provision had been made for doubtful debts; and - (ii) to ensure that any current assets which were unlikely to be realised in the ordinary course of business including their value as shown in the accounting records of the Group and of the Company have been written down to an amount which they might be expected so to realise. - (b) At the date of this report, the Directors are not aware of any circumstances: - (i) which would necessitate the writing off of bad debts or render the amount of the provision for doubtful debts inadequate to any substantial extent; - (ii) which would render the values attributed to current assets in the financial statements of the Group and of the Company misleading; - (iii) which have arisen which render adherence to the existing method of valuation of assets or liabilities of the Group and of the Company misleading or inappropriate; or - (iv) not otherwise dealt with in this report or financial statements which would render any amount stated in the financial statements misleading. - (c) At the date of this report, there does not exist: - (i) any charge on the assets of the Group and of the Company which has arisen since the end of the financial period which secures the liabilities of any other person; or - (ii) any contingent liability of the Group and of the Company which has arisen since the end of the financial period. - (d) In the opinion of the Directors: - no contingent or other liability has become enforceable, or is likely to become enforceable, within the period of twelve months after the end of the financial period, which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - (ii) the results of the operations of the Group and of the Company during the financial period have not been substantially affected by any item, transaction or event of a material and unusual nature; and - (iii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial period and the date of this report which is likely to affect substantially the results of the operations of the Group and of the Company for the financial period in which this report is made.